Terminology commonly used in the metal building industry.

 See “End Wall Column”.

-Bumpers or wheel stops attached to the end of the crane runway to prevent the crane from driving off the end of the runway.
-These are provided by the rail vendor only.
+Bumpers or wheel stops attached to the end of the crane runway to prevent the crane from driving off the end

-The unit consisting of truck frame, wheels, bearings, axles, etc., which supports the bridge girder(s) and allows movement along the length of the runway structure.
+The unit consisting of truck frame, wheels, bearings, axles, etc., which supports the bridge girder(s) and

 The surface area of a building along the roof at the endwall and at the corners of walls